The warm-up process before your fight

 5 bouts before your bout

 Get up and start start "dynamic" warm up.
 This is where you get up and start moving your body.
-No need to shadowbox here, just get up, walk around, arm circles, criss-cross your arms & hug yourself, tap your face, open jaw etc. You want to just get the blood going but take it easy.
+No need to shadowbox here, just get up, walk around, arm circles, crisscross your arms & yourself, tap your face, open jaw etc. You want to just get the blood going but take it easy.

 4 bouts before your bout

-Get your heart rate up by skipping or any body weight cardio exercises like mountain climbers, squats, jumping jacks etc.
+Get your heart rate up by skipping rope or any body weight cardio exercises like mountain climbers, squats, jumping jacks etc.

 3 bouts before your bout